We love the river and field views in Upper Makefield. Many of us settled here just for the view!

 When it rains, stormwater running into our creeks and tributaries to the Delaware River includes runoff from our homes, our businesses, and our farms.
 Extreme weather stirs up this process, often contaminating both water and land with pollutants.
 To protect our land and water, Township goals include educating residents in stormwater management.
 For those living in flood zones, we work with FEMA, the Federal Emergency Management Agency, to offer property owners opportunities to prevent floodwater damage.Read More

 Ongoing Township programs encourage residents to help us protect the fragile lands along our creeks and tributaries of the Delaware River.
-The Tree Grant Program The Tree Grant Program reimburses residents for trees and deer-protective fencing.
+The Tree Grant Program.
 Our Stormwater Management Program includes education and resources for residents to maintain and prevent pollutant discharge, and the Riparian Restoration and Preservation Grant Program helps fund qualifying riparian restoration projects.Read More